• Brain atlas sensitivity

 [Verleker 2016] - Optical brain dosimetry

-GPU archietecture research
+GPU architecture research

 [Yu 2017] - Concurrent kernels